markNZed/processism-react-three/storyboard.md

 ## 24.3.
 Narration
 In the previous animation, we explored the concept of stability and how it can be perceived.
 Now, let’s delve into the closely related concept of continuity.

 Here, we observe a system maintaining a process — particles moving from one entity to another in a repeating sequence.
 On the surface, this system appears continuous, with each entity seemingly passing on energy to the next in an unbroken chain.
 However, as we watch closely, we notice that the particle entering the system is eventually consumed, with no particle leaving.
-This subtle detail highlights a crucial point processes that seem continuous are battling against the relentless force of the Second Law of Thermodynamics.
+This subtle detail highlights a crucial point, processes that seem continuous are battling against the relentless force of the Second Law of Thermodynamics.

-This law, which governs the increase of entropy or disorder in the universe, reminds us that energy is always being dissipated.
+This law, which describes the increase of entropy or disorder in the universe, reminds us that energy is always being dissipated.
 Over time, this dissipation leads to a loss of order, a natural tendency toward equilibrium where distinctions between states fade away.
 A famous proverb tells us we can never step in the same river twice, emphasizing the ever-changing nature of reality.
 The Second Law of Thermodynamics tells us that this river inevitably flows downstream, moving towards greater entropy.

 Continuity within a system often emerges from the delicate balance of interdependent processes.
 Each process contributes to and relies on the others, creating a network of interconnectedness that sustains the system over time.

-In this scene, we see continuity not as a static state, but as a dynamic process — one that requires energy input to maintain.
+In this scene, we see continuity not as a static state, but as a dynamic process — one that requires energy to maintain it.
 Thus, what appears as a stable process is, in reality, continuously renewed.

 # 25. Scene: Process vs. Structure
 ## 25.1.
 Objective
 Disintguish process and structure
 ## 25.2.
 Animation
 The video begins with particles being emitted from a source and gradually assembling into a plane of interconnected 2D entities.
 The process is fluid, showing how the particles come together to form a stable structure.
 Once the plane is established, the source continues to emit particles.
 These new particles pass through the plane, and as they do, they change in size and color, demonstrating that the structure is actively transforming the particles it interacts with.
 The video may briefly show what the scene would look like if the viewer had started watching after the plane was already formed, emphasizing the difference in perception.
 The video ends by zooming out, showing the plane within a broader context, hinting at its connection to even larger processes.
 ## 25.3.
 Narration
-In this scene, we begin by witnessing the formation of a stable structure — a plane composed of many smaller entities.
+In this scene, we begin by witnessing the formation of a stable structure — a flat plane composed of many smaller entities.

-Once this structure is established new particles continue to enter, and as they pass through the plane, they are transformed—changing in size and color.
-The structure, which itself was formed by a process, now plays an active role processing entities.
+Once this structure is established new particles continue to enter, and as they pass through the plane, they are transformed — changing in size and color.
+The structure, which itself was formed by a process, now plays an active role in processing particles.

 Imagine if we had started watching this animation after the structure was already in place.
-We might focus only on what the structure does — how it processes and transforms the particles passing through.
-But by seeing the full sequence, we’re reminded that this structure is not an isolated, static entity.
+We might focus only on what the structure does — how it processes and transforms the particles passing through it.
+By witnessing the full sequence, we’re reminded that this structure is not an isolated, static entity.
 It's the product of past processes that have shaped it into what it is today.

 This brings us to an important consideration: the structures we encounter in our world — whether they are physical, like a building, social, like a community, or immaterial, like an idea — are not permanent fixtures.
 They are the outcomes of continuous, often unseen processes.
 This structure is the product of interdependent processes.
 Each process contributes to maintaining the whole, and the structure, in turn, influences these processes, highlighting the continuous flow of interconnectedness.

 Being sensitive to these underlying processes can change our perspective.
 A historian, for example, understands that the social structures of today are the result of countless human actions over time.
 Similarly, a geologist sees a landscape as a record of earth's processes, shaped over millions of years.

 We are all part of these unfolding stories, influencing and being influenced by the structures around us.
-Yet, we may not always be aware of the roles we’re playing within them.
+Yet, we may not always be aware of the roles we’re playing in maintaining them.

 # 26. Scene: Time and Process Relativity
 ## 26.1.
 Objective
 Illustrate how time is relative to processes, demonstrating that different entities experience and measure time differently based on the speed and nature of their internal processes.
 ## 26.2.
 Animation
 Introduction of Two Blobs (Entities):
 Visuals: Begin with two distinct blobs, each representing a different entity.
 The first blob is larger, with intricate patterns that move slowly, while the second blob is smaller and has simpler, faster-moving patterns.
 These oscillations signify the internal processes of each entity.
 Purpose: The slower oscillations of the larger blob represent a process that unfolds at a slower rate, whereas the faster oscillations of the smaller blob represent a quicker process.
 This sets up the idea that different entities experience time differently, relative to the dynamics of their internal processes.